Špansko: Culture

 Špansko is known as a "neighbourhood of Croatian poets and warriors" due to its street naming, dominantly by poets and writers (Dragutin Domjanić, Josip Pupačić, Vid Došen, Antun Šoljan, Drago Gervais), as well as Croatian brigades from Homeland War. Špansko has three elementary schools (Ante Kovačić, Tituš Brezovački and Špansko Oranice Elementary school), two of which are named by noted Croatian writers.
-Central square in the neighbourhood is named after Ivan Kukuljević Sakcinski with the Park of the Croatian volunteers (defenders) of the Homeland War.
+The central square in the neighbourhood is named after Ivan Kukuljević Sakcinski with the Park of the Croatian volunteers (defenders) of the Homeland War.

 Ivanka Brađašević worked as a librarian in the Ante Kovačić Elementary school.

-There are two public libraries, each in the one of the two local councils.
+There are two public libraries, each in one of the two local councils.

 Sport

-Špansko is famous for its football club NK Špansko, which was very successful in the 1980s and 1990s.
+The football club NK Špansko was successful in the 1980s and 1990s.

-Famous Croatian female handball player Klaudija Bubalo attended Ante Kovačić Elementary school, where she started playing handball at physical education classes.
+Croatian female handball player Klaudija Bubalo attended Ante Kovačić elementary school, where she started playing handball at physical education classes.
 Vedran Zrnić attended the same school as well.